shortdark/num-of-posts/post-volume-stats/readme.txt

 Here are the latest screenshots...

-1. Shows the stats on a very simple blog with not many posts.
+1. Shows the stats for a blog with 3 years of posts.

 2. Shows the draggable AJAX data lists, and highlighted bar of a bar chart.

+3. Shows the same blog with time-based stats for one year selected.

 == Changelog ==

+= 2.3.01 =

+* Settings page added for users to chose the year for all time-based stats.

+= 2.2.6 =

+* Modified the pie chart coloring
+* Preparation for UI
+* Modified layout

 = 2.2.5 =